“You can’t go back and change the beginning but you can start where you are and change the ending.” (C.S. Lewis)

 The internet has dramatically changed our communication and thus the canvas of society.
 For the first time in our human history we have access to mass two-way communication.
 The gap between the primitive one-way communication of governments and their complex and slow system of feedback loops on the one hand and the growing power of two-way communication amongst citizens and its fast and unfiltered feedback loops on the other hand, is growing bigger by the day.
 People don’t feel like being ‘heard’ by the government and no longer accept its authority.
 The more that central authority tries to stay in control, the more it undermines its very own raison d’être.
 Citizens no longer believe that they themselves are the system that has turned into ‘the establishment’.

 The ecosystem society

 That is a recipe for disaster.
 Autonomy and solidarity get out of balance.
-Mobocracy is the end of civilisation.
-The only way to avoid that there will be monsters and creeps, civil wars and blood in the twilight zone (between the dying old normal and the new one that is not born yet), is for our leaders of today to have the guts to take the pen and to re-design the way we organise our society.
+Mobocracy is the end of civilization.
+The only way to avoid that there will be monsters and creeps, civil wars and blood in the twilight zone (between the dying old normal and the new one that is not born yet), is for our leaders of today to have the guts to take the pen and to re-design the way we organize our society.

 Leadership is not about dictating a vision, but about setting a grand challenge.
 A democracy 2.0 has to shift from leadership being the center of command into it taking the governance of the platform where citizens connect, where new dynamics are being created and where short and fast feedback loops power a double flywheel that creates more and more wellbeing.
 Hence, an ecosystem.